Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 On the official site of Plitvice, you can see there are 8 different paths you can take, sorted by length.
 The shortest path takes 2-3 hours, and the longest one 6-8 hours.

-Usually, my groups take path B, because we are on a schedule, it’s easy enough for everyone and you get to see most of the attractions (Lower lakes, Great waterfall, the cave, and a boat ride).
-It takes us around 4 hours with a slow walk, taking pictures, and a one-hour break.
+Usually, my groups take path B (lower lakes + Big waterfall + boat).
+It’s easy enough for everyone, and you get to see most of the attractions.
+It takes around 3-4 hours with a slow walk, taking pictures, and a break.

-But if you’re going solo and you have enough time, I would recommend taking a step further and taking a path C or K, depending on your hiking aspirations and time.
-It combines both Lower and Upper lakes, boat ride, Grand waterfall, cave, and a ride with the panoramic train if you wish.
+If you have time, I would recommend taking a step further and taking a path C or K, depending on your hiking aspirations and time.
+It combines both Lower and Upper lakes, a boat ride, Grand waterfall, and a ride with the panoramic train if you wish.

-(Both panoramic train and a boat ride are included in the price of your ticket)
+(Both a panoramic train and a boat ride are included in the price of your ticket)

-Plitvice gets crowdier during the summer, and August is the peak season.
-So, to make sure the weather is still nice and that there aren’t hundreds of people, I would recommend coming in spring (March, April) or autumn (September).
+Plitvice gets crowded during the summer, and August is the peak season.
+So, to make sure the weather is still nice and that there aren’t hundreds of people, I would recommend coming in spring (March, April) or autumn (September, October).

 Still, you can’t go wrong with any other season, because each one carries a different look of the lakes.
 If you visit Plitvice in winter, you’ll experience a white and blue fairytale with its frozen waterfalls and barely any people inside the park – it’s all yours!
 I took these winter pictures in February when everything was still under snow, and the weather was fresh and sunny.

 As for the time of the day, I would recommend coming as early as possible, before 9 or 10 am.
-It will leave you enough time to explore the lakes (it gets crowdier around 11 am).
-During winter this is even more important because the park is open only during daylight.
+It will leave you enough time to explore the lakes (it gets crowded around 11 am).
+During winter, this is even more important because the park is open only during daylight.

 Yet, if you want to know more – not only about Plitvice but also about this part of Croatia – I would always recommend getting a guide and having a local buddy around who will always know some extra details that you can’t find in books or online guides, will help you with your stay and add an extra value to your trip.